cyverse-archive/DE/services/Donkey/doc/endpoints/misc.md

-If the default output directory has not been selected yet then this service will automatically generate the path to the directory based on the name that was given to Donkey in the `donkey.job-exec.default-output-folder` configuration setting.
+If the default output directory has not been selected yet then this service will automatically generate the path to the directory based on the name that was given to Terrain in the `terrain.job-exec.default-output-folder` configuration setting.
 The value of this configuration setting is treated as being relative to the user's home directory in iRODS.
 If the path exists and is a directory then the path is saved in the user's preferences and returned.
 If the path does not